dustinpfister/blog_posts/_posts/threejs-object3d-lookat.md

 ### Read up more on the object3d class and other related topics if you have not done so

 The look at method is just one method of the [object3d base class](/2018/04/23/threejs-object3d/), there is a great deal more about the class that is also worth looking into more.
-The object3d class is the base class for a lot of object classes in tree.js such as Camera, Mesh, Group, and Scene just to name a few.
-So by learning about a method the the look at method one will end up learning about a method that can be applied to Cameras, but also Mesh objects, groups and anything based on Object3d.
+The object3d class is the base class for a lot of object classes in tree.js such as Camera, Mesh, Group, and whole Scene objects just to name a few.
+So by learning about a method like the look at method one will end up learning about a method that can be applied to a whole lot of differing objects that are used in threejs projects.

 ### Source code is up on Github